mikeStr8s/frozen-wastes/docs/story/Session 3.md

-# The Prophecy at Caer-Dineval
+# Session 3: The Prophecy at Caer-Dineval

 The morning after the séance brought no answers, only the lingering echo of a spirit's whisper: _Caer-Dineval._ By dawn, the decision was made.